 We all have these amazing things – bodies!!! – – that we are walking around in, yet not many of us really lack much depth of understanding of how the body works, nor live within limits that make sense or respect our bodies, or actively engage in learning how to optimise and deepen this experience of being alive – relaxed, alert, connected.
 Most people don’t even know what their organs do and where they are or how their nervous system works.

 Many of us are going so much faster than our natural rhythm and the pace of health dictate.
 Health is there, we just overtook it.
 We overstimulate ourselves, live lives that exasperate health conditions and stress.
+We do not know how to feel and heal emotionally and our bodies get jammed up with held emotional memories and hurts.
 Then we wonder why we feel tired, sick, stressed out, emotional and somehow victims of illness rather than creators of health.
 We make our health -and ourselves – someone else’s responsibility (medical community) to be treated and fixed as an object rather than a living being that we understand and can take active responsibility for as part of knowing ourselves as wisdom, love and wellness.
 Or we seek band-aid solutions, propping ourselves up with over or under eating and caffeine, addictions and so on to crunch more life out of a system that simply needs a different pace and alternative input.

 Slowing down; reconnecting to natural cycles and seasons, local food; choosing the way we live and address situations, others and ourselves; integrating practices, nourishing internal states of wellness and integrating guiding principles or beliefs (spiritual or otherwise) that nourish well being – is going to be a way more successful life strategy than living like a chicken with your head cut off and going to therapy once a week.
 Believe me, I tried it!